microsoft/doodle-to-code/05-on-your-data/README.md

-# Bring your AI app to Microsoft Teams with Azure OpenAI Studio's new 'Deploy to a Teams App' feature
+# Bring your AI app to Teams with Azure OpenAI Studio's new 'Deploy to a Teams App' feature

 In this section, you'll learn about the practical smart bot development with Azure OpenAI On Your Data.